apache/mynewt-documentation/docs/newt-dev.md

     * bin contains executable commands.

     The GOPATH environment variable specifies the location of your workspace.
 First create a 'dev' directory and then a 'go' directory under it.
 Set the GOPATH environment variable to this directory and then proceed to create the directory for cloning the newt tool repository.

         $ mkdir dev
         $ cd dev
         $ mkdir go
         $ cd go
         $ export GOPATH=`pwd`

     Note that you need to add export statements to ~/.bash_profile to export variables permanently.
         $ vi ~/.bash_profile

-4. The next step is to set up the package building tool "newt" on your local machine.
+* The next step is to set up the repository for the package building tool "newt" on your local machine.
 First create the appropriate directory for it and then clone the newt tool repository from github.com into this newly created directory.
 Check the installation.

         $ mkdir -p src/github.com/mynewt
         $ cd src/github.com/mynewt